 NYC Healthcare Fraud Defense Attorney

-Federal and state healthcare laws are hard to understand, and going through the legal system alone can feel like an uphill battle.
+Federal and state healthcare laws can be challenging to understand, and the legal system alone can feel like an uphill battle.
 You’re in the right place if you’re a medical professional or healthcare provider concerned about your career, reputation, and freedom.

 At the Law Offices of Mehdi Essmidi, we understand healthcare fraud cases and the high stakes involved.
-As a former NYC prosecutor, healthcare fraud attorney Mehdi Essmidi knows how these cases are made.
+As a former New York City prosecutor and healthcare fraud attorney, Mehdi Essmidi knows how these cases are built and how the prosecution investigates your case.
 Call us for a free consultation.

 Healthcare Fraud